 CEFR A1 Speaking Test Practice: Questions, Prompts, and Routine

-CEFR A1 speaking practice is about very basic survival communication.
-You introduce yourself, answer personal questions, ask for help, and use familiar phrases slowly and clearly.
+CEFR A1 speaking practice covers basic exchanges: introducing yourself, answering familiar personal questions, asking for help, and using short phrases slowly enough to be understood.

-The Council of Europe describes CEFR levels as six levels from A1 to C2, defined through can-do descriptors.
-It also says A1 to C2 can be grouped as Basic User, Independent User, and Proficient User.
-Use the official CEFR level descriptions when you need the formal framework.
+The Council of Europe describes six CEFR levels from A1 to C2 through can-do descriptors and groups them as Basic User, Independent User, and Proficient User.
+Use the official CEFR level descriptions for the formal framework.

 At A1, your goal is not to sound impressive.
 Your goal is to survive a simple exchange: